-My 2023 Queens will be available later in July.
+My 2023 Queens will be available later in July, maybe a few in June.
 This is a good time to requeen to improve your stock or to reinvigorate spring nucs and packages that didn’t work out as hoped for.
 Queen rearing can be early or late, depending on….well, that’s a long list!.
 I try to match “mating week” with balmy-calmy July weather after the new queens emerge late June.
 It surprises me that this usually works!

 These are Carniolan-style bees, so slightly more “swarmy” than other mellifera subspecies.
 I don’t select against swarming as I’m able to prevent all swarms most years.
 Every beekeeper should strive to do this.
 Swarms generally go uncaptured and without Varroa control they become “mite-bombs,” jeopardizing the health of all colonies within flying range.